Pylons/substanced/docs/services.rst

 will then look inside that ``__services__`` folder for an object by some name.

-Here's how to use :func:`pyramid.service.find_service`:
+Here's how to use :func:`pyramid.content.find_service`:

 .. code-block:: python

-   from substanced.service import find_service
+   from substanced.content import find_service
    objectmap = find_service(somecontext, 'objectmap')

 ``somecontext`` above is any :term:`resource` in the :term:`resource tree`.